-The Second Sunday of Epiphany
+The Baptism of Christ: Second Sunday of Epiphany

-The First Sunday of Advent
+The Third Sunday of Advent